uos/lvr2/README.md

   + OpenCV 3 or 4

 You need to compile libQGLViewer with CONFIG += no_keywords to be compatible with Boost.
-If the version that comes with your Linux distrubution is not build this way, you have to compile and install the library manually with these flags.
+If the version that comes with your Linux distribution is not build this way, you have to compile and install the library manually with these flags.
 The sources can be found on the project website: http://www.libqglviewer.com/